 1. Photography equipment

 Packing the right gear is essential to ensure that your photography tour is a success.
-Consider bringing the following equipment:
+So we recommend that you consider bringing the following equipment.

-Wide angle lenses (at least 14mm) are the most effective for capturing Scotland’s sweeping views and open landscapes.
+Wide angle lenses (at least 14 millimetres) are the most effective for capturing Scotland’s sweeping views and open landscapes.
 Zoom lenses are also recommended for close up details of the mountains, or to photograph local wildlife.

 You can charge your batteries at night, but you won’t always be able to recharge them during the day when you're out and about.
 Also, don’t forget to bring your camera battery charger and UK plug adapter.

 You don’t want to risk running out of space as there will be hundreds of amazing scenes in front of you!